PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Low tide: Concentrate in channels

-Best fishing typically 2 hours either side of tide change.
+Best fishing typically occurs 2 hours either side of tide change.

 Seasonal Adjustments